2024 - 25

 The Systems We’re Challenging

 This year, our work reached thousands of residents across Jane and Finch.
-More than just numbers, these represent people accessing food, housing supports, mental health services, settlement assistance, and youth programs.
-Through it all, our teams continued to provide practical supports and strengthen community well-being.
+More than just numbers, these represent people accessing food, housing supports, mental health services, settlement assistance and youth programs.
+Our teams continued to provide practical help and support, working to strengthen the well-being of our community.

 Our Story in Numbers